About

 Claude Debussy

 After finishing his service duty, Yotam continued his education at the Rimon School of Music in Israel and Berklee College of Music in Boston, USA, where he was a full-tuition scholar.
-At Berklee, he studied with Prof. Alla Cohen and Prof. Stephany Tiernan.
+At Berklee, he studied with professors Alla Cohen, Alain Mallet, and Stephany Tiernan.

 Since then, Yotam has released three albums - "Opus 1", "SEED", and 'SPROUT' and participated as a finalist in three editions of the International Antonin Dvorak Composition Competition, Won the "Beyond Music" competition, where he collaborated with multi-Grammy winners Michael League & Bill Laurance, and received a Grammy nomination on his work for the Berklee Indian Ensemble album - "Shuruaat".